(Last updated on November 2024)

 DON’T FORGET TO SHARE THIS PAGE WITH YOUR FRIENDS!

 Don’t miss out on the latest resources available for undocumented students, make sure to “like” our page on Facebook.
-Please consider donating to our platform so we can provide more information and resources to help undocumented students and their families.
-Any amount helps!

 At My Undocumented Life we provide up-to-date information and resources for undocumented immigrants and allies.
 We post scholarship opportunities that are open to undocumented students, strategies for navigating the educational system, information on how to apply for DACA/Advance Parole, news on DAPA, and much more.
 Most importantly, we want to provide a sense of community to our diverse group of readers.
 Learn more about our work here: “About Us“